 How UEFA financial sustainability rules interact with the IFR licensing regime: what English clubs in both frameworks need to know

-English football clubs are the only clubs in the world simultaneously subject to UEFA's Club Financial Control Body monitoring and the Independent Football Regulator's operating licence regime.
+English clubs that qualify for UEFA club competitions are now exposed to both UEFA CFCB monitoring and the IFR statutory licensing regime.
+That creates a dual-regulator environment that does not apply in the same way to clubs outside the English regulated pyramid.
 Two regulators, two financial sustainability frameworks, two sets of information requirements, two sets of deadlines, with some objectives that reinforce each other and others that pull in different directions.
 This article maps the intersections, the tensions and the compliance implications of operating in both simultaneously.

 This is the fifth article in our UEFA Financial Sustainability series.
 To view the whole series, click here.